-As business owner it’s critical to realize, that “not everyone buying or selling a home is your target client”.
-Spreading your marketing dollars too thin and not focusing on the clients you really want will leave you exhausted, frustrated and often broke or out of business.
+As a business owner, it’s critical to realize that “not everyone buying or selling a home is your target client.”
+Spreading your marketing dollars too thin and not focusing on the clients you really want will leave you exhausted, frustrated, and often broke or out of business.

-Here are a few suggestions on finding and working your target market:
+Here are a few suggestions for finding and working with your target market:

-• Look around you, what are your interests?
+• Look around you; what are your interests?
 Just knowing this tells you where to look for others who may share similar interests.
-Join a club, special interest group dedicated to that interest.
+Join a club or special interest group dedicated to that interest.
 You’ll have fun and build relationships with new people.
 Looking for something new?
-Check out www.MeetUp.com where you can find local groups with similar interests.
+Check out www.MeetUp.com, where you can find local groups with similar interests.

-Relationships are really the way that real estate business is built.
-Most of us like to buy from those we feel comfortable with and more often, someone we like.
+Relationships are really the way that the real estate business is built.
+Most of us like to buy from those we feel comfortable with and, more often, someone we like.
 Spend your dollars wisely on a focused group.
-Work on relationship building activities and most importantly, enjoy helping others.
+Work on relationship-building activities and, most importantly, enjoy helping others.